AdobeDocs/experience-manager-guides.en/help/product-guide/knowledge-base/publishing/publishing-benchmarks-on-aem-cloud.md

 >[!NOTE]
 >
-> The benchmark was not intended to measure multi-user concurrency.
-The focus was on publishing behavior under increasing map size.
+> This exercise focused on how publishing behaves as map size increases, highlighting the impact of larger maps on throughput, latency, and overall publish completion under load.

 ## Output generation numbers